beetbox/beets/README.rst

 - Fetch lyrics for all your songs from databases on the Web.
 - Manage your `MusicBrainz music collection`_.
 - Analyze music files' metadata from the command line.
+- Clean up crufty tags left behind by other, less-awesome tools.
+- Browse your music library graphically through a Web browser and play it in any browser that supports `HTML5 Audio`_.

 If beets doesn't do what you want yet, `writing your own plugin`_ is shockingly simple if you know a little Python.